StevenSSparks/BlackJackServer/README.md

 # Game Play
 * The game client simulates a simple terminal.
 Although you can code any type of client.
 * The client calles the API with no ID or COMMAND and the game begins.
+* Then we loop thrugh the game by posting, returning the gameresult and displaying, and repeating.